asasmoyo/blog/content/blog/running-ethereum-private-network.md

 1. Bootnode

-    You might be wondering how an Ethereum node can connects to other nodes and broadcast messages.
+    You might be wondering how an Ethereum node can connect to other nodes and broadcast messages.
 It turns out they have special nodes called bootnode.
-Basically, they works as node discovery where you can join and ask for other nodes address that you can connect to.
+Basically, they works as node discovery where you can join and ask for other nodes addresses that you can connect to.

     You can see the default bootnodes value [here](https://github.com/ethereum/go-ethereum/blob/b0ca1b67ce6e297fe02281d01a486225bbf385f8/params/bootnodes.go#L21).